graphql/graphql-spec/spec/Section 6 -- Execution.md

       - If the nullable type of {listType} is not a list
         - Pop the top of {stack} and set {listType} to the result
       - If {listType} does not exist:
-        - Throw an error because {requiredStatus} had more list dimensions than {outputType} and is invalid.
+        - Raise a field error because {requiredStatus} had more list dimensions than {outputType} and is invalid.
       - If {resultingType} exist:
         - If {listType} is Non-Nullable:
           - Set {resultingType} to a Non-Nullable list where the element is